 Here are the general rules:

-• $100/$60/$40 cash prizes and plaques for top 3. $20 store gift certificates for places 4 and 5, so plenty of opportunity to win
+• $100 (or Top Dawg pot)/$60/$40 cash prizes and plaques for top 3. $20 store gift certificates for places 4 and 5.

-• Angler of Year Points for special recognition and AOY wall plaque
+• Angler of Year Points for special recognition and AOY wall plaque for top individual, and the top10 AOY finishers get 1 extra raffle ticket.

 • Catch, Photo and Release - Grand total of your top 3 longest measured largemouth or smallmouth bass

 • Bass - facing left on trough style board, dorsal fin toward top of photo, tail centered and in a relaxed, un-pinched condition, mouth completely closed - with jaw / lip touching fence of measuring board.
+1/4" or more deduction if mouth open

 • Bass length is determined by its tail touching or crossing a quarter-inch line on the measuring board.